yiisoft/yii2-sphinx/docs/guide/usage-facets.md

 > Note: make sure you are using Sphinx server version 2.2.3 or higher before attempting to use facet feature.

-You may specify additional facet options like actual selection and order using array format:
+You may specify additional facet options like `select` or `order` using an array format:

 ```php
 use yii\db\Expression;